evenh/dev-infra/README.md

 ### A note on Windows compatibility

+*In order to run under Windows, install [Git for Windows](https://git-scm.com/download/win) and use Git Bash.*

 For Windows, named volumes are used instead of host mounted folders (because of issues with Windows..).
 This means that when trying to start a service you will see a message like this:

 > Volume infra-servicename declared as external, but could not be found.
 Please create the volume manually using `docker volume create --name=infra-servicename` and try again.